aedart/athenaeum/docs/archive/next/etags/etags/README.md

 sidebarDepth: 0
 ---

-# Usage
+# How to use

-At the heart of this package is a `Factory` that is able to generate `ETag` instances, for arbitrary content, as well as to parse strings that contain etag values and turn them into a collection of etags instances.
+A `factory` is responsible for generating `ETag` instances, and parsing of Http header values.

 [[TOC]]